Words by Sebastian Kamau

 These new forms of interspecies engagement are rooted in studies of intimacy.
-Take, for example, breathing tube, a two-way vessel used to guide the exchange of gases between lichens and humans.
-As Karolina explains in her thesis, “We have this expression in polish language – ‘chuchać’ to explain the act of breathing on something/someone.
-But ‘chuchać’ has a double meaning and it can also express the act of taking care of someone with great commitment.”
-Here, the bidirectional biological exchange gases between humans and lichens supports an emotional connection.
+Take, for example, a breathing tube, a two-way vessel used to guide the exchange of gases between lichens and humans.
+As Karolina explains in her thesis, we have this expression in the Polish language – ‘chuchać’ to explain the act of breathing on something/someone.
+But ‘chuchać’ has a double meaning, and it can also express the act of taking care of someone with great commitment.
+Here, the bidirectional biological exchange of gases between humans and lichens supports an emotional connection.

-Karolina’s work conveys both the dire necessity to think beyond human-centered design while showing what new kinds of design can be allowed to flourish as a result.
-Mankind’s self-centeredness has required the creation of new terminologies such as ‘anthropocene’, ‘environmental’, or ‘nature’ to rationalise its motivations.
+Karolina’s work conveys the dire necessity to think beyond human-centred design while showing what new kinds of design can be allowed to flourish as a result.
+Mankind’s self-centeredness has required the creation of new terminologies such as ‘Anthropocene’, ‘environmental’, or ‘nature’ to rationalise its motivations.
 By building on the theoretical framework of Donna Haraway, Timothy Morton, and Frans de Waal, Karolina Ferenc paves the way for deep feelings of empathy and love.

 What is more important: to take or not to take yourself too seriously in order to be creative?

-Taking oneself not too seriously allows to explore silly, unthinkable or naive and that is where a new and exciting can take place.
-It’s about leaving the ego shell, which I find very relevant nowadays in design discipline.
+Taking oneself not too seriously allows one to explore silly, unthinkable or naive, and that is where new and exciting can take place.
+It’s about leaving the ego shell, which I find very relevant nowadays in the design discipline.

-In the same time it’s urgent for creative people these days to remain critical and ask questions about own creation in order to avoid solutionism and solutionist’s trap, and ‘I know everything the best’ traps.
+At the same time, it’s urgent for creative people these days to remain critical and ask questions about their own creation in order to avoid solutionism and solutionist’s trap, and ‘I know everything the best’ traps.

 Who or what was the last person, place or thing that fascinated you?

-It’s not a new one, but still very vivid fascination with the philosopher Timothy Morton.
-Proposed by Morton scientific, philosophical and emotional landscape includes all living and inanimate beings.
-Human doesn’t impose his/her concept on these non-human beings, but attune to them or merge.
-So there is something humble and genuine about what he is saying and I’m really attracted to it.
+It’s not a new one, but still a very vivid fascination with the philosopher Timothy Morton.
+As proposed by Morton scientific, philosophical and emotional landscape includes all living and inanimate beings.
+Human doesn’t impose his/her concept on these non-human beings but attune to them or merged.
+So there is something humble and genuine about what he is saying, and I’m really attracted to it.
 I’m not only a human but also a bacteria or a virus.
 Just think about that!

 What’s your favourite time of the day?

 Early early morning when most of the people are still asleep.
 It’s a highly productive time.
-I guess it has something to do with an absence of city noise.
-Also being not fully aware because of a sleepiness makes my morning work sessions very enjoyable.
+I guess it has something to do with the absence of city noise.
+Also, being not fully aware because of sleepiness makes my morning work sessions very enjoyable.

 One for the road… What are you unafraid of?

 I’m not afraid of losing control over myself in front of other people.
-I’m not afraid of being exposed with my emotions and vulnerability.
+I’m not afraid of being exposed to my emotions and vulnerability.